symfony/symfony-docs/bundles/extension.rst

 In order to load service configuration, you have to create a Dependency Injection (DI) Extension for your bundle.
-By default, the Extension class must follow these conventions (but later you'll learn how to skip them if needed):
+By default, the Extension class must follow these conventions (but later you will learn how to skip them if needed):

 * It has to live in the ``DependencyInjection`` namespace of the bundle;